Shiva-Heidari/Shiva-Heidari/README.md

   Simulate how TLS-induced fluctuations affect superconducting qubit coherence using QuTiP.
 Compare TLS vs. Lindblad models for realistic noise simulation.

 - **Gate Fidelity under Realistic Noise** _(planned)_
   Analyze quantum gate performance in the presence of measurement and decoherence noise.

+  - **density-matrix simulations of noisy quantum circuits**

 I am also developing a habit of publishing my work openly and contributing to accessible, educational quantum computing content.

 ---